 Naturally, the case In re M.C. is a complex version of what is possible, but it illustrates the difficulty of establishing parenthood in court as opposed to through voluntary declaration.

-Other Benefits of Acknowledging Paternity in California
+Other Benefits of Acknowledging Paternity in San Diego County

 - Children can receive social security or veteran’s benefits if the father dies or is disabled